 - 1.1 Stoke-on-Trent City Council (the council) understands the impact that Anti-Social Behaviour (ASB) can have on residents and communities.
+The main aim of this policy is to ensure that not only our tenants, but all residents in the city, are able to live in safe and well-maintained neighbourhoods and feel safe in their homes.
 This policy sets out a broad framework for how the council will respond in utilising all available tools and powers to tackle issues of ASB. - 1.2 The following principles underpin our ASB service: - The council will take prompt and appropriate enforcement action to address ASB, considering the full range of restorative, non-legal and legal powers that are available.
 Where the council does not feel that it has the most appropriate tool to solve the problem it will identify this promptly and refer to another service provider where appropriate to do so. - The council recognises that ASB can rarely be tackled effectively by a single team and/or single organisation.
 The council will identify cases which require a partnership approach and will work with these partners to deter and tackle ASB. - The council adopts a harm centred approach to ASB meaning that it considers both the behaviour type and the impact that the behaviour is having when managing a case. - The council works to ensure that ASB is easy to report to us and that residents are encouraged and supported to do so.
 The council proactively makes residents aware of processes available to them to raise concerns, including the local ASB Case Review. - The council works fairly with those reporting ASB.
 The council triage and categorise reports at the earliest stage, are transparent about our processes, make prompt and informed decisions, and communicate these clearly.
 Where appropriate to do so it will empower and support residents to help them find their own solutions. - Our processes work to help us identify risk and vulnerability in relation to those suffering ASB and those who are causing this harm.
-The council has clear pathways to safeguarding, health and other support services. - The council aims to work fairly with those responsible for causing ASB, giving them opportunity to amend their behaviour before taking formal action unless it is not proportionate and appropriate to do so. - The council provides information to inform the strategic assessment. - The council uses feedback arising from processes including service complaints, ombudsman enquiries, satisfaction surveys and ASB case review findings to continually review and improve the services that it offers. - To provide services that follow the principles and deliver on the commitments set out in our Tenants' Charter. - Ensure the statutory and regulatory responsibilities set out by the Regulator of Social Housing are met.
+The council has clear pathways to safeguarding, health and other support services. - The council aims to work fairly with those responsible for causing ASB, giving them opportunity to amend their behaviour before taking formal action unless it is not proportionate and appropriate to do so. - The council provides information to inform the strategic assessment. - The council uses feedback arising from processes including service complaints, ombudsman enquiries, satisfaction surveys and ASB case review findings to continually review and improve the services that it offers. - To provide services that follow the principles and deliver on the commitments set out in our Tenants' Charter.

+• Ensure the statutory and regulatory responsibilities set out by the Regulator of Social Housing are met, in particular, the Neighbourhood and Community Standard.